-After receiving some basic information from you I will usually be in a position to give you a quote for the work you want me to do.
+After receiving some basic information from you I will usually be in a position to give you a no-obligation quote for the work that you want me to do.

 You will not be obliged to accept my quote and you will be free to take your problem to another barrister (or solicitor).